louismullie/temp-data/markdown_final/acfc61c6-525d-8c68-8c20-ff60ffcbcd4f.md

 ---

 In the ICU, **sulbactam is dosed at 9 g/day** (total sulbactam component) as part of combination therapy for CRAB infections, typically as 3 g IV every 8 hours infused over 4 hours or as a continuous infusion of 9 g/day [^822c5d37] [^4cdc591c].
 This high-dose, prolonged-infusion strategy maximizes PK/PD target attainment in critically ill patients with altered pharmacokinetics [^47a66207].
-Adjust dosing for renal impairment: extend intervals if CrCl < 90 mL/min and reduce dose if CrCl < 30 mL/min [^4db10c82].
+Adjust dosing for renal impairment: extend intervals if CrCl < 90 mL/min and reduce dose if CrCl < 30 mL/min [^notfound].
 Monitor for neurotoxicity and electrolyte disturbances, and consider therapeutic drug monitoring when available to ensure adequate exposure [^3b2120b4].

 ---